 Material Selection Matters

 Not all trim is created equal.
-We typically use pine or poplar for interior trim in Phoenix homes — both take paint well and are forgiving to work with.
-If you're going stain-grade, we'll talk about wood species and grain matching upfront.
-The cheap brackets from Home Depot last about 18 months.
+Furthermore, we typically use pine or poplar for interior trim in Phoenix homes — both take paint well and are forgiving to work with.
+Of course, if you're going stain-grade, we'll talk about wood species and grain matching upfront.
+The from Home Depot last about 18 months.
 We don't use those.
 Quality hardware and fasteners cost more because they actually hold up in the Arizona heat and temperature swings.

 Frequently Asked Questions